Dermatologist explains what you need to know about bumps, discharge and redness in the navel.

 The Sister Mary Joseph nodule is a metastatic cancer sign that every medical student learns about in medical school and every doctor sees at least a few times during their career.
-Sister Mary Joseph, a surgical nurse for Dr. William Mayo, first described it in the mid 20th century, and it was named after her in 1960.
-It is a umbilical metastasis of an intra-abdominal cancer.
+Sister Mary Joseph, a surgical nurse for Dr. William Mayo, first described it in the mid-20th century, and it was named after her in 1960.
+It is an umbilical metastasis of an intra-abdominal cancer.

 It is often the only indication of an early cancer and not to be missed.
 Cancers such as stomach, colon, pancreas, gallbladder, small intestine, ovary, uterus, cervix, urinary, and even breast and lung can present with a tumor in the navel.
 It is not known why early tumors tend to migrate to the navel, but it is connected when a baby is in the womb to abdominal organs and lymphatic drainage.